 Learn about how you can help to protect air quality, natural resources and your health, through environmental field careers.
 Participants will learn about the air quality forecast, air quality in our state and how they can develop a career in the air quality field.

 “College 101 – ” – Jose Eric Garcia, Bryant University

 Student learn about the admissions process and how you can continue past high school by learning about financial aid and scholarships.

 “The SAT & ACT: Scores, Scholarships, and Your College Future” – Sheba Lowe – Brown, A+ Test Prep and Academic Services

 The workshop will help students understand the SAT/ACT better, improve their scores, and increase opportunities to earn college admission and scholarships.
 Students will be able to answer actual test questions and get real-time feedback using our electronic answering system.
 The session includes an overview of the SAT and ACT practice using several test questions and tips for how to score higher, and end by showing students how their test scores can help them earn college scholarships.

 “How to REALLY Get the Dream Job of Your Dreams” – Diana Urieta & Dr. Andrew Behnke, North Carolina State University

 Latino youth will learn to dream big, and will be given tools to help them apply themselves to be ready for the jobs of the future.
 Youth will learn the importance of college in making those dreams a reality.
 Youth will learn about the cost of college and how to fund college expenses.

-“Click CFNC.org: Connect to College and Careers!”: Donna Weaver, Spanish Services Coordinator, College Foundation of North Carolina
+“Click CFNC.org: Connect to College and Careers!” – Donna Weaver, College Foundation of North Carolina